dnif-backyard/docs/Solution Architecture/scaling-adapters.md

 ## Parameter Tuning
 ### Active Time Windows
-- This paramter lets the system handle late or out of order message processing more efficiently.
+- This parameter lets the system handle late or out of order message processing more efficiently.
 - Tweaking this is no recommended unless one has multiple PICO components deployed to enable remote collection.

 ### Adapter Pipelines